Being able to stop the chatter in your mind and concentrate on the one thing you want to learn is vital for your success in life.

 Follow these simple tips and, with practice, you can improve your concentration and your chances of success in anything that you do.

 1. Make sure that you are in the right setting to study and have all that you need.
 Change your location to a place where you have more chance of concentrating if you need to.

 2. Know when you are most receptive to learning.
-Some people study best in the early morning, afternoon, night.
+Some people study best in the early morning, afternoon or night.
 We are all different, so it is important to know when you are in the right mood to study.
-If your mind is somewhere else then either go and sort that out first, make a plan to do it at another time so that you can stop thinking about it or change your study habits.
+If your mind is thinking of something else then either go and sort that out first, make a plan to do it at another time so that you can stop thinking about it or change your study habits/time.

-4. Before you begin just spend a minute to quiet your mind and think about what you want to achieve.
+4. Before you begin just spend a minute to quiet your mind.
+Decide what you want to do during this study session.
 This will help to prepare you mentally for the session ahead and set goals to congratulate yourself on.